 From the insertion of the suppository or mini-enema to the end of clean up should take no longer than one hour.
 This is also true if you don’t use any of these products to assist with the bowel program.

 Be sure to wash and dry your hands thoroughly before and after performing the bowel program.
 If you use a suppository, you need to lie on your left side.
 Do a rectal check for any stool that is present in the rectum.
 The suppository should be coated with a water-soluble lubricant Now insert the suppository into the rectum, next to the rectal wall which is towards the backbone.
 Do not place the suppository directly into any stool as the chemicals in the suppository need to have contact with the rectal wall or tissue in order to work correctly.
 This is done while remaining on your left side.
 Stay on your left side for 20 minutes so the medication from the suppository will be absorbed.

-Fingernail length should be no longer than ¼ inch beyond the fingertip.
+Fingernail length should be no longer than a quarter-inch (1/4") beyond the fingertip.
 Nails, both natural and artificial, should be kept clean and gloves used.
 Hands should be washed with each glove change.
 Polished nail should not be chipped or cracked.
 Digital stimulation should not be done too vigorously.